wkumari/draft-wkumari-dnsop-extended-error/README.md

    R - Retry  The R (or Retry) flag provides a hint to the receiver that
       it should retry the query, probably by querying another server.
-      If the R bit is set (1), the sender believes that retrying the

-Kumari, et al.           Expires January 3, 2019                [Page 4]

-Internet-Draft       draft-ietf-dnsop-extended-error           July 2018

-      query may provide a successful answer next time; if the R bit is clear (0), the sender believes that it should not ask another server.
+      If the R bit is set (1), the sender believes that retrying the query may provide a successful answer next time; if the R bit is clear (0), the sender believes that it should not ask another server.

+Kumari, et al.           Expires March 16, 2019                 [Page 4]

+Internet-Draft       draft-ietf-dnsop-extended-error      September 2018

    The remaining bits in the RESERVED field are reserved for future use and MUST be set to 0 by the sender and SHOULD be ignored by the